godot-rust/book/src/contribute/conventions.md

 The reason for this choice is that each attribute maps nicely to a map, where values can have different types.
 This allows for a recognizable and consistent syntax across all proc-macro APIs.
-Implementation-wise, this pattern is directly supported by the `KvParser` type in gdext, which makes it easy to parse and interpret attributes.
+Implementation-wise, this pattern is directly supported by the `KvParser` type in godot-rust, which makes it easy to parse and interpret attributes.

 [lib-public-api]: https://godot-rust.github.io/docs/gdext/master/godot/#public-api